Nemophila is a genus of hardy annuals that reach from 15 to 30 cm (12 to 24 inches) in height.

 This makes growing Nemophila plants of great use for rock gardens or at the front of borders.

 They bloom from the middle of summer until the first frost of winter.
 Plants carry cup shaped flowers, with white petals that have blue veins and spots.

 Some common names for Nemophila include Baby Blue Eyes and Five Spot.

 Common Names: Baby Blue Eyes, Five Spot, Littlefoot.

-Members: The genus consists of the following 11 species: Nemophila aphylla; Nemophila breviflora; Nemophila heterophylla; Nemophila kirtleyi; Nemophila maculata; Nemophila menziesii; Nemophila parviflora; Nemophila pedunculata; Nemophila phacelioides:; Nemophila pulchella:; Nemophila spatulata.
+Members: The genus consists of the following 11 species: Nemophila aphylla; Nemophila breviflora; Nemophila heterophylla; Nemophila kirtleyi; Nemophila maculata; Nemophila menziesii; Nemophila parviflora; Nemophila pedunculata; Nemophila phacelioides; Nemophila pulchella:; and Nemophila spatulata.